olimpiadi-informatica/make-templates/README.md

 int L;
 ```

-### Contribute
+### Further details

 The grammar is based on [ANTLR4](https://github.com/antlr/antlr4), compiled into a Python3 parser, validator and visitor.
 A VS code settings file is available in the repository, that should work after installing the ANTLR extension.
+The precise grammar can be read in files `grammar/IOLexer.g4` and `grammar/IOParser.g4` and is mostly self-explanatory.
+The validator checks the following constraints:

+- variables names $i$ and $j$ are not used (those names are reserved for loop variables);
+- when a variable is declared, there is no previous declaration with the same name (**ignoring case**);
+- when a varilable is referenced (for a length expression), the variable is a **single uppercase letter** with a previous declaration;
+- arithmetic operations between numeric constants are forbidden;
+- subtraction and division by a non-constant term is forbidden;
+- redundant parentheses around a primitive term are forbidden;
+- the output header formatter is only allowed if a `repeat` clause is present.